Stout Skycar

-The Stout Skycar was a series of four one-off American light aircraft of the 1930s.
+The Stout Skycar is a series of four one-off American light aircraft of the 1930s.

 Development

 William Bushnell Stout was a prolific designer of road vehicles and aircraft, including the Ford Trimotor series.
 He was founder of the Stout Metal Airplane Division of the Ford Motor Company and in 1931 designed the Skycar which was specified for easy handling and provided with automobile-style comfort.
 Single examples of four variations on the basic design were produced between 1931 and 1944.